vocdoni/eventual/README.md

 # Eventual for Flutter

-Eventual provides a toolkit to manage **eventual** data, **notify** the UI when changes occur and **rebuild** the relevant widget subtree accordingly.
+Eventual provides a flexible and composable toolkit to perform State Management.
+Track the status of **eventual** data, **notify** the UI when changes occur and **rebuild** the relevant widget subtree accordingly.

 This package allows for great flexibility in complex scenarios while keeping the focus on a clean and simple approach.

 With Eventual you can:
 - Split the data lifecycle from the UI
 - Keep the UI simple and always in sync
-- Work with easily composable and usable data repositories
+- Work with composable and straightforward data repositories
-- Rebuild collections and deep structures efficiently
+- Render collections and deep structures efficiently
 - Track the availability of data and show only relevant pixels
 - Track whether values are fresh or need updating
-- Leaner stateful widgets than `StatefulWidget`
+- Get leaner stateful widgets than `StatefulWidget`

 ## Getting Started

 ### Setting some eventual data

-Create your first `EventualNotifier` wrapping an `int`:
+Create your first `EventualNotifier` wrapping an `int`:

 ```dart
 export "package:eventual/eventual.dart";